 This is the difference between the hourly pay of the median White employee and the hourly pay of the median BME employee.
 The median for each is the White or BME employee who is in the middle of a list of hourly pay ordered from highest to lowest paid.
-The median ethnicity pay gap is 4.4% (BME to White)
+The median ethnicity pay gap is -0.5% (BME to White).

-This means that the BME employee earns 4.42% less than the White employee.
+This means that the BME employee earns 0.5% more than the White employee.